flapdoodle-oss/de.flapdoodle.embed.mongo.spring/HowTo.md

 # Usage

-You must disable the auto configuration provided by spring by disabling the spring provided auto configuration class:
+You must disable the autoconfiguration provided by spring by disabling the spring provided autoconfiguration class:

 ```java
 @DataMongoTest(